trailblazer/trailblazer/README.md

 * Grouping code, views and assets by concepts increases the **maintainability** of your apps.
 Developers will find their way faster into your structure as the file layout is more intuitive.
 * Finding bugs gets less frustrating as encapsulated layers allow **testing components** in total isolation.
 Once you know your form and your view are ok, it must be the parsing code.
 * The reusability of code increases drastically as Trailblazer gently pushes you towards encapsulation.
 No more redundant helpers but clean inheritance.
 * No more surprises from ActiveRecord's massive API.
-The separation between persistance and domain automatically results in smaller, less destructive APIs for your models.
+The separation between persistence and domain automatically results in smaller, less destructive APIs for your models.